otrv4/otrv4/otrv4.md

   Cramer-Shoup key (CRAMER-SHOUP-PUBKEY)
   Version (VER)
   Version Expiration (VER-EXP)
-  Signature of profile (SIG)
+  Signature of profile by Cramer-Shoup key (MPI) Signature of profile by OTRv3 DSA key (MPI)
-  Transitional Fingerprints (TRANSITION-FP)

 Version (VER):
   A string corresponding to the user's supported OTR versions.
 The format is